RedHatInsights/insights-frontend-storybook/src/docs/repos/chrome/DOC.md

 * Standard header and navigation
 * Base CSS/style
-* A JavaScript library for interacting with Insights Chrome
+* A JavaScript library for interacting with Chrome

 ## Usage